jaredspecjr/capstone-planning/readme.md

 decided that create react app is not for me and am scrapping the current project.
 I'll be spending my time setting up my environment. will add pictures and keep old repo to account for work done on that.

-I will also provide a link to the new repo here:
+##I will also provide a link to the new repo here: https://github.com/jaredspecjr/Capstone-game

 still working on getting routing to work. will post pictures of written notes regarding where state may live.

+Routing now works and has images for both rooms.

 <!-- VV LAST FRIDAYS WORK VV -->
 Spent morning thinking about capstone ideas and I think I am settling with a choose your own adventure game. will spend more time white boarding and sketching up ideas.